swiftlang/swift-org-website/support/security.md

 To report a security or privacy vulnerability, please send an email to [cve@forums.swift.org](mailto:cve@forums.swift.org) that includes:

-* The specific project and software version(s) which you believe are affected
+* The specific project and software version(s) which you believe are affected.
-* A description of the behavior you observed as well as the behavior that you expected
+* A description of the behavior you observed as well as the behavior that you expected.
-* A numbered list of steps required to reproduce the issue and/or a video demonstration, if the steps may be hard to follow
+* A numbered list of steps required to reproduce the issue and/or a video demonstration, if the steps may be hard to follow.

 Please use [Swift.org's CVE PGP key](/keys/cve-signing-key-1.asc) to encrypt sensitive information that you send by email.